UAB Digital Repository of Documents

 - Temporary embargo: The holder of the rights may ask for a temporary embargo.
 The Library Service retains the document’s full text and releases it on the date set by the holder of the copyright.

 - Access restricted to the UAB: full text is accessible only from UAB network computers.
 If you are a member of the University community and you want to have access to these documents from a computer that is not in the campus you must use the Virtual Private Network Service.

-National (Plan Estatal) and European (H2020) policies require that all peer-reviewed scientific publications are deposited in open access, in the case of European projects also the research data must be deposited.
+National (Plan Estatal) and European (H2020) policies require that all peer-reviewed scientific publications are deposited in open access.
 DDD is the UAB platform that helps researchers to fulfill these mandates.

 DDD uses the Invenio software, which is an open source software under MIT license that was created at the European Council for Nuclear Research (CERN).